will be held in

 Call for Abstracts:

-The 15th Annual MPM Workshop invites researchers, industry professionals, engineers, and academicians to submit abstracts for consideration for oral presentation at our event which will be hosted by the University of California, Berkeley.
+The 16th Annual MPM Workshop invites researchers, industry professionals, engineers, and academicians to submit abstracts for consideration for oral presentation at our event which will be hosted at the University of Colorado Boulder.
 This is an excellent opportunity to showcase and share your latest research findings and contribute to the advancement of the Material Point Method.
 We welcome abstract submissions on a wide range of topics related to MPM such as new integration methods; improvements in stability, scalability, and computational efficiency; applications, among others.
 Whether you are exploring groundbreaking techniques, innovative methodologies, or practical applications, we encourage you to be part of this enriching event.

 Accepted abstracts will be presented as oral presentations during the workshop.
 Presenters and participants will have the opportunity to engage with experts in the field, gain valuable feedback, and expand their professional network.